 We worship on Saturdays at 5:00 pm and on Sundays at 10:00 am.
 We normally celebrate Word and Sacrament (Holy Communion) at each of these services.
-Check our Worship & Music and Special Events pages for additional worship opportunities throughout the year.
+Check our Worship & Music, Special Events, and Facebook pages for additional worship opportunities throughout the year.

 “Jesus Christ is the living and abiding Word of God.
 By the power of the Spirit, this very Word of God, which is Jesus Christ, is read in the Scriptures, proclaimed in preaching, announced in the forgiveness of sins, eaten and drunk in the Holy Communion, and encountered in the bodily presence of the Christian community.
 By the power of the Spirit active in Holy Baptism, this Word washes a people to be Christ’s own Body in the world.
 We have called this gift of Word and Sacrament by the name “the means of grace.”
 The living heart of all these means is the presence of Jesus Christ through the power of the Spirit as the gift of the Father.”

 (From the ELCA statement The Use of the Means of Grace, Principle 1)

 Every week, we gather around the Means of Grace.
 Christ comes to us in worship, and we respond with joy and thanksgiving – with music, song, prayer, and offerings.
 Our liturgy follows the ancient liturgical pattern of Gathering, Word, Meal, and Sending set to music accessible to all people.
 Our worship traditions have been handed down through hundreds of generations of Christians, but are adapted to the mission and circumstances of our own place and time.